MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Fixed an issue where specific pages were not showing / hiding correctly in PageVisibility MDM policy (Windows 11 builds only).
 - Fixed an issue where swipe to type on the virtual keyboard was not working correctly (Windows 11 builds only).
+- Fixed an issue where the "Reset" button was not showing in the case of an Autopilot failure that occurred before reading the ESP configuration.
+- Minor updates were made to the virtual keyboard, including optimization of the keyboard suggestions that are presented to users and improved audio feedback while typing.
+- Prior to this update, users were often unclear when dictation from the virtual keyboard was available.
+Users now see a spinning icon while dictation is being initiated and the dictation tip to begin speaking is only displayed once dictation is available.

 ## Start receiving Insider builds

 This section explains the steps to prepare devices and then the steps to receive Insider builds.